 TDF usage is market driven and varies from year to year.
 For example, TDF usage was at an all-time low in 2012 due to economic conditions in the cement industry combined with a record high demand for TDP.
 However, increased use of tires for energy recovery can occur when TDP markets decline, such as the economic downturn in 2008 to 2010.
+In 2015, TDF volumes were up as a result of tires being diverted to this end use during a 4 week shutdown at Western Rubber because of a significant plant upgrade.
+The diversion allowed tires to continue to flow during the shutdown, critical to the continuity of the program and its stakeholders.

-With 50% of the TDF volume being fibre, a residual from the recycling process, the volume of whole tires and shred directed to TDF remains low.
-TSBC is working with industry through its Research and Development program to find TDP solutions for the fibre and anticipates this may occur in 2015.
+With 50% of the TDF volume being fibre, a residual from the recycling process, the volume of whole tires and shred directed to TDF still remains low.
+TSBC is working with industry through its Research and Development program to find TDP solutions for the fibre.
+Initial research looks promising with additional testing and a pilot project application scheduled in 2016.